Cannon (TV series): Home media

 CBS DVD (distributed by Paramount) has released the first two seasons of Cannon on DVD in Region 1.
 Season 3 was released on January 10, 2013, via Amazon.com's CreateSpace program.
 This is a manufacture-on-demand (MOD) release, available exclusively through Amazon.com.

 On May 4, 2015, it was announced that Visual Entertainment had acquired the rights to the series in Region 1.
-They subsequently released Cannon - The Complete Collection on September 2, 2015.
+They subsequently released Cannon – The Complete Collection on September 2, 2015.

 On March 18, 2016, VEI re-released the first season on DVD and on April 1, 2016, they re-released the second season.

 In Region 4, Shock Entertainment has released the first two seasons on DVD in Australia.

 Awards and nominations

-Cannon received three Emmy Award nominations, for Outstanding Drama Series in 1973 and for William Conrad as Lead Actor in a Drama Series in 1973 and 1974.
+Cannon received three Emmy Award nominations, for Outstanding Drama Series in 1973 and for William Conrad as Lead Actor in a Drama Series in 1973 (won by Richard Thomas of The Waltons) and 1974 (won by Telly Savalas of Kojak).

-The Hollywood Foreign Press Association nominated Cannon for three Golden Globe Awards, for Best Television Series - Drama in 1974 and for William Conrad in 1972 and 1973 as Best Actor in a Drama Television Series.
+The Hollywood Foreign Press Association nominated Cannon for three Golden Globe Awards, for Best Television Series – Drama in 1974 and for William Conrad in 1972 and 1973 as Best Actor in a Drama Television Series.

 In other media

 Novels

-A series of nine tie-in novels were published in the 1970s by Lancer/Magnum in the United States and Triphammer/Corgi in the United Kingdom.
+A series of nine original tie-in novels were published in the 1970s by Lancer and Magnum in the United States; and in the UK by Triphammer (an imprint of World Distributors), Star (an imprint of W.H.
+Allen) and Corgi.